PREVIOUS : Responding to Controllers (#2)

-Nurturing all-consuming anger at someone for their comments or actions only hurts us, carrying painful energy into other parts of our lives.
-Malachy McCourt (actor, writer & participant in Occupy Wall Street, October 2011) once quipped: “Holding a grudge against someone is like drinking poison and expecting the other person to die.”
+Nurturing all-consuming anger at someone for their comments or actions only hurts us, carrying painful energy into other parts of our life.
+Malachy McCourt (actor, writer & participant in Occupy Wall Street, 10/2011) once quipped: “Holding a grudge against someone is like drinking poison and expecting the other person to die.”

 For ACoAs, obsessions come from our damaged past.
 We can privately do rage-work, & process our wounds in Program & therapy, so we don’t keep reacting in ways that make us feel bad about ourselves afterwards.

 To get the most our of life we have to be clear about our goal in each situation & act accordingly.
 What our Adult self wants to accomplish & what the WIC wants are often 2 very different things.
 Any time we get riled up about something, remember it’s the WIC or PP, but how we respond will depend on whether the ‘Unit’ is in charge or not.